COVID-19 Updates: State of public health emergency declared.

 Responsibilities include researching government databases and the internet to provide the appropriate responses to inquiries or referring callers to the appropriate government office, keeping the caller database updated with the nature and volume of calls, and assisting callers in navigating alberta.ca and ministry websites.

 Assisting pay and benefits with processing payroll documents and ensuring accuracy of data updates to the HR Management System (HRMS), as well as administering and interpreting pay and benefit regulations and collective agreements while staying current on ongoing changes to pay and benefits administration and processing.

 Responsibilities include responding verbally or by written correspondence to inquiries, performing post audits on pay transactions and commencing new employees in the HRMS system.
 Individuals in Administrative Services 3 positions may also be assigned file room or help desk duties.

-Example of a pay and benefits support position:
+Examples of pay and benefits support positions:

 - Pay and Benefits Processor

 - Payroll Administrator

 Supporting the legal system, you will ensure completion and compliance within applicable legislation, regulation and policy.
 These roles provide a range of services support to Crown prosecutors, Court of Queens Bench, criminal justice and corrections systems and staff.

 Responsibilities include processing court applications and documents, preparing legal documentation, preparing for hearings, trials and meetings, organizing, and maintaining files.
 Entering information into the Justice Online Information Network (JOIN) and the Offender Records and Correctional Administration (ORCA) or other database systems for tracking purposes.
 Duties also include answering telephone, counter inquiries and communicating with clients.

 - Litigation Assistant